 Montpellier Business School

-Students apply for the double program at the Department of International Affairs.
-For more detailed information on the application procedure and the application deadlines, please refer to the application form.
+Students apply for the double degree programme at the Department Viadrina International Affairs.
+For more detailed information on the application procedure and the deadlines, please refer to the application form.

-In order to take part in the program you need to provide proof that you have sufficient English or French language skills, depending on which language you have chosen.
-The Montpellier Business School requires proof of language skills.
+In order to take part in the DD programme you need to provide proof that you have sufficient English or French language skills, depending on which language you have chosen.
+The Montpellier Business School requires proof of language skills:

 Winter semester: September – January